-- 4 Problem solving a hypothetical oral health situation existing in a communityisgiven with sufficient data.
-The student as a specialist in community dentistry expected to suggest practical solutions to the existing oral health situation of the given community.(50Marks -1 Hour) - 5.
-Viva Voce 100 Marks
+Problem solving - a hypothetical oral health situation existing in a community is given with sufficient data.
+The student as a specialist in community dentistry is expected to suggest practical solutions to the existing oral health situation of the given community.

+(50 Marks -1 Hour) 100 Marks